When Your First Instinct is to Explain, Here’s What You Do Instead

 You learned to over explain because somewhere along the way, your safety depended on being understandable.
 On being manageable.
 On proving you weren’t a threat.

 That was then.
 Now, you get to decide what explanation is worth.
-You get to choose where your energy goes.
-You get to stop performing your existence for an audience that was never going to give you what you needed anyway.
+You get to choose where your energy goes and to stop performing your existence for an audience that was never going to give you what you needed anyway.

 Conclusion